e-vents/markdowns/TypeScript - Basics.md

 const storedData = userInput || 'DEFAULT';

 /*
 nullish coalescing falls back to the default value, only when the received userInput would be null oder undefinded.
-Therefore here the empty string will be stored
+Therefore, here the empty string will be stored
 */
 const storedData = userInput ??
 'DEFAULT';
 ````